raja-7-c/raja-7-c.github.io/_pages/about.md

 # Selected Experience

 ## 👨🏻‍🔬 Professional Experience
-Additionally, I have professional experience working as an **AI Student Researcher** at Assert AI. \
+I have professional experience working as an **AI Student Researcher** at Assert AI. \
 There, I deployed customized YOLOv4 models for surveillance tasks leveraging the Nvidia Jetson series GPU accelerators, generated tailored datasets, and trained YOLOv4 models for diverse object detection and classification scenarios.

 ## 📚 Teaching Contributions